Pedestrian safety rules in Dubai: A handy guide

 ZEBRA CROSSING

 If any motorist fails to give way to pedestrians on a zebra crossing, the fine is AED 500.
 Offenders will also receive six black points for such instances.
-There are some zebra crossings in Dubai without the general traffic signal as well.
-So as a driver, you have to be careful and follow zebra crossing rules.
+Some zebra crossings in Dubai lack general traffic signals.
+As a driver, you must be cautious and follow the rules at designated pedestrian crossings.

-Recently, Dubai Police has installed solar-powered smart devices at designated road crossing spots.
+Dubai Police has installed solar-powered smart devices at designated road crossing spots.
 These smart sensors have been installed on both sides of the roads.
-Hence, when any pedestrian crosses the road, a red indicator lights up, which means all motorists have to give way.
-Any violation is recorded and sent to the Dubai Police’s server and will lead to a fine.
+Hence, when any pedestrian crosses the road, a red indicator light turns on, which means all motorists must give way.
+Any violation is recorded and sent to the Dubai Police’s server, and it will result in a fine.

 TRAFFIC SIGNAL

-Jumping a traffic signal could get you a fine of AED 1,000 and 4 black points.
-Often just after the traffic signal, there is a zebra crossing.
+Jumping a traffic signal could get you a fine of AED 1,000 and 12 black points.
+Often, just after the traffic signal, there is a zebra crossing.
 Hence, being reckless might cause a serious accident.
-You must always slow down and be prepared to apply brakes when entering a crosswalk as pedestrians can move into your path.
+You must always slow down and be prepared to apply the brakes when entering a crosswalk, as pedestrians can move into your path.

 MOBILE USAGE

-It can be tempting to peek into your mobile phone while driving.
-But, this can divert your attention and lead to extreme consequences.
+It can be tempting to peek at your mobile phone while driving.
+But this can divert your attention and lead to extreme consequences.
 Even when your vehicle is not moving at a signal, it is best not to use your mobile.
-In fact, it is illegal to use a mobile while you drive.
+In fact, it is illegal to use a mobile device while driving.
 It leads to a fine of AED 800 and 4 black points.

 CHILD ZONES

-It’s mandatory to slow down when a school, a playground and other such spots are close by.
+It’s mandatory to slow down when a school, playground or other such spots are nearby.
 You also need to lower speeds in a neighbourhood that has parks and walkways.
-Kids are energetic and require constant supervision when playing and walking near traffic so drivers have to be responsible.
+Children are energetic and require constant supervision when playing and walking near traffic, so drivers must be responsible.

 Pedestrian safety in Dubai is a priority for the government.
 However, the government can only enforce laws.
-Eventually, the general public has to be cautious in their approach and follow all the rules.
+Ultimately, the general public must exercise caution in their approach and adhere to all road crossing rules in Dubai.
 Before you start driving, it is your duty to be aware of all the updated traffic laws in Dubai.